skoolkid/skoolkit/sphinx/source/commands.rst

 then::

-  $ skool2html.py -T dark -T wide game.ref
+  $ skool2html.py -T dark -T wide game.skool

 will use the following CSS files, if they exist, in the order listed: